La Paz Travel Guide

 Sunset over La Paz © Rick McCharles

+The holiday retreat of La Paz is the laid-back capital of Baja California Sur, known for its stunning sunsets and beaches.
+The city is a perfect base from which to explore the magical surrounding landscape.
+Although it has excellent beaches, it is not known specifically as a beach resort, but is a tranquil Mexican port which has retained a charming colonial atmosphere.
 La Paz is a 'real' city where locals go about their daily business among the tourist shops, fancy restaurants and tour operators.
-The most romantic feature in the city is the waterfront promenade, or malecón, around which the city life revolves, stretching for several kilometres along sandy beaches.
-Much of the dining and nightlife is along the walkway and it is the best place to catch one of the city's famously spectacular sunsets while on holiday.
+The most romantic feature in the city is the waterfront promenade, or malecón, around which city life revolves, stretching for several kilometres along sandy beaches.
+Much of the dining and nightlife most popular with travellers is found along this walkway and it is the best place to catch one of the city's famously spectacular sunsets while on holiday.

 La Paz is the eco-tourism capital of the country, surrounded by desert and situated in a large bay on the Sea of Cortez, with a variety of outdoor tour guides offering excellent trips.
-The region has astonishing plant and animal life, varied geology of the inland deserts, mountains and oases, and the Sierra de la Laguna Biosphere Reserve nearby.
-Beautiful unspoilt offshore islands offer naturalist hiking, as well as amazing diving and snorkelling from pristine beaches with hammerhead sharks, dolphins, sea lions and the gigantic whale sharks.
+The region boasts astonishing plant and animal life, the varied and dramatic geology of the inland deserts, mountains and oases, and the Sierra de la Laguna Biosphere Reserve.
+Beautiful unspoilt offshore islands offer naturalist hiking, as well as amazing diving and snorkelling from pristine beaches with hammerhead sharks, dolphins, sea lions and gigantic whale sharks.
 The islands are the destination of kayakers, sailors and boat cruises, and the bay is a popular yachting stopover.
 La Paz is a fisherman's paradise and its international fishing competitions are world famous.
 To the north of the city, along the Pichilingue Peninsula, are some magnificent beaches, backed by mangroves and the cactus-studded mountains of the desert.

 Besides the eco-tourist activities on offer, La Paz boasts plentiful shopping, a varied nightlife, excellent fish and seafood, and comfortable accommodation, offering visitors everything they need for a relaxing and stimulating holiday.

-From small, exclusive boutiques lining the Malecon to the department stores of busy downtown La Paz, known as 'El Centro', the city offers plenty of options for lightening the pocket, with high fashion and upmarket branded goods aplenty.
+From small, exclusive boutiques lining the Malecon, to the department stores of busy downtown La Paz, known as 'El Centro', the city offers plenty of options for lightening the pocket, with high fashion and upmarket branded goods aplenty.
 There are also numerous stores selling locally produced Mexican arts and crafts to delight souvenir hunters on holiday, and supermarkets on just about every street corner for self-caterers.

 The most popular recreational features of La Paz are its lovely beaches, all covered with soft sand, which slope gently into clear blue waters.
 Most offer watersports rental facilities, and 'palapa' (woven palm frond umbrellas), which can be hired.
 Coromuel Beach is closest to the city centre while further along the Trans-Peninsula Highway are Tesoro Beach, Pichilinge, Balandra and El Tecolote.
 La Paz also has a reputation for offering more extreme water adventures, such as big game fishing, kayaking, windsurfing, kitesurfing and scuba diving, particularly in the waters around the island of Espiritu Santo.
-Whale-watching excursions and eco-tours to the mountains to the south of the city are also popular holiday diversions.
+Whale-watching excursions and eco-tours in the mountains to the south of the city are also popular holiday diversions.